-The classic Space Bucket design is composed of two parts: a main container for the plant, and a light-top with CFL bulbs (both with ventilation).
-These grow buckets can be made in a weekend if the gardener has a hands-on attitude: with a SB you’ll be able to grow any kind of plant indoors..
+The classic Space Bucket design is composed of two parts: a main container for the plant, and a light-top with a UFO LED or with CFL bulbs alongside ventilation (like PC fans).
+With a SB you’ll be able to grow any kind of plant indoors..
 Knowledge of the dangers of electricity is essential, it is imperative to follow SAGs electrical safety guidelines.
 The shopping list below serves as a starting point for one basic CFL Space Bucket.
 You can find a diverse selection of bucket parts at the Materials section.
 See the pictorial for extra step by step instructions.

 - Four 5gal (20l) buckets, and one lid.